justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 **[Click Here to view my Portfolio Repository with all Folders Related to Maverik Project](https://github.com/justinhamilton125/Justin_Hamilton_Maverik_Project_Portfolio)**

 This repository is designed to show all individual contributions that I (Justin Hamilton) made to the Maverik Modeling Project.
-This repository as been made seperate from my current portfolio to maintain privacy of the Maverik Data.
+This repository as been made separate from my current portfolio to maintain privacy of the Maverik Data.

 # [Project 1: Maverik Predictive Modeling for Future Stores - MSBA Capstone (Linked)](https://github.com/justinhamilton125/Justin_Hamilton_Maverik_Project_Portfolio/tree/main/Project%201:%20Maverik%20Modeling%20Project)